The American Rock Bands who were influenced by, and followed the British Invasion.

 Slicked back Elvis style was out, long shaggy free flowing was in.
 The style was quickly followed by most American musicians, The Everly's, Roy Orbison, and The Beach Boys.

-Black music was now being played to a wider, and whiter, audience.
-As rock became the flavor of the day, the door was open to many U.S. bands.
+As well as black music was now being played to a wider, and whiter, audience and rock became the flavor of the day, the Beatles influence was shown elsewhere.

 And the good time jug band sound of the Lovin' Spoonful, capturing the brighter positive vibe of the times beautifully.